 10 Golden Rules Of Email Etiquette Training For Employees

-Whether you’re a new hire or a seasoned professional, your email etiquette determines how you thrive in the workplace.
+Whether you’re a new joiner or a seasoned professional, your email etiquette determines how you thrive in the workplace.
 Email etiquette is crucial when communicating with prospective customers, business partners, coworkers, managers, or acquaintances.
 Email etiquette training empowers you to send effective and impactful messages, strengthening relationships and promoting success for you and your organization.

 While email is not the most significant aspect of a business, Adobe Systems recently found that workers spend almost 30 hours a week just checking emails, which excludes the time invested in reading and responding to those emails.